 Saskatchewan allows entrepreneurs to start, obtain or partner in a business in Saskatchewan and be actively involved in managing it as a path to permanent residency.
 The province redesigned the entrepreneurship category of its SINP Entrepreneur Program in 2015.
 Applicants must have at least CA$500,000 legally obtained in net business and personal assets; have at least three years of relevant business management or entrepreneurial experience within the previous 10 years; and intend to invest at least CA$300,000 in Regina and Saskatoon or at least CA$200,000 in another Saskatchewan community with at least 33.3 percent ownership or CA$1 million outright investment.
 A 2-year work permit is issued to the applicant, and permanent residency is contingent on meeting program requirements with the additional requirement that the new business creates 2+ employment opportunities in SK.

 In early 2018, Manitoba revamped its Provincial Nominee Program into a new Business Investor Stream (BIS) designed to attract experienced business owners and entrepreneurs.
 The BIS will give priority to applicants who start a business within 24 months of arriving in Canada, particularly if they start a business outside of Winnipeg.
-Applicants must have a minimum net worth of CA$350,000 legally obtained, a minimum of 3 years business experience in ownership or senior management, and have a minimum proficiency in English and/or French.
+Applicants must have a minimum net worth of CA$350,000 legally obtained, make a minimum investment of $250,000 for businesses situated in the Manitoba Capital Region, or $150,000 if a business is situated outside of the Manitoba Capital Region, have a minimum of 3 years business experience in ownership or senior management, and have a minimum proficiency in English and/or French.
 The applicant will no longer be required to submit a deposit to the program but will instead agree to buy an existing business or start a new one.

 Nova Scotia’s PNP has an entrepreneur stream for business owners or senior business managers with at least 3 years of business ownership experience including 33.3 percent ownership in the last 10 years or 5 years as senior manager in the last 10 years who want to live in the province.
 They must launch a business or buy one and actively take part in running it.
 After a year, the entrepreneur may be nominated for permanent resident status.
 Applicants must have a net worth of at least CA$600,000 legally obtained and be able to invest at least CA$150,000.